VPDC

 • Underinsured (private health insurance does not cover the full cost of vaccines)

-Uninsured or underinsured adults can access free or low cost vaccines at select clinics enrolled in the Vaccines for Adults (VFA) program.
+• Adults who are uninsured or underinsured may be able to get free or low-cost vaccines at clinics enrolled in the Vaccines for Adults (VFA) program.
 For more information on who is eligible, read VFA Eligibility Based on Insurance Status.
-You can use the following resources for more information on locating clinics:

-You can also dial 2-1-1 for a list of free or low cost vaccine clinics.
+Call 1-833-540-0473 (Public Health InfoLine) for a list of free or low-cost vaccine clinics.
 This includes Vaccines for Children (VFC) provider locations that serve Medi-Cal eligible children and uninsured or underinsured adults.
-Learn more about specific vaccine information for different age groups:

-Keeping Record of Your Immunization Records
+Keeping Track of Your Immunization Records

 Additional Resources

-General Shingles Information & Resources:
+General Information & Resources:

 Information for Providers